 5) Acknowledgements.
 Keep this section as brief as possible by acknowledging only direct assistance in your research and writing.
 Financial support for the work done should be acknowledged here rather than as footnotes to the title.

 6) References.
 References should be arranged alphabetically without numbering.
 Citations to standard references in text should consist of the name of the author and the year of publication—for example, Wang (1990) or (Wang, 1990).
 If there are three or more authors, state the first author’s surname, followed by "et al." and the year of publication—for example, Wang et al. (1990) or (Wang et al., 1990).
 When there are two or more papers by the same author or authors in the same year, distinguishing letters (a, b, c, etc.) should be added to the year in both the citation in text and the reference listing, for example, Wang (1990a).
 For multiple citations by one author, separate years by commas, for example, Wang (1989, 1990) or (Wang, 1989, 1990).
 Separate multiple citations by different authors within the same parentheses by semicolons, for example, (Wang, 1990; Li, 1991) or (Wang, 1989, 1990; Li, 1991).

 7) Figure captions.
-Each figure must be supplied with a self-explanatory caption and all captions should be listed together.
-Authors should also include captions below the figures for the reviewer copies.
+Each figure must be supplied with a self-explanatory caption and authors should include captions below the figures for the reviewer copies.

 8) Illustrations and tables.
 Each figure and table should be numbered consecutively and cited specifically in the text by number.
 All tables should have a title or legend.